udacity/ud615/labs/creating-and-managing-pods.md

 At the core of Kubernetes is the Pod.
 Pods hold a collection of one or more containers and volumes and represent a logical application.
 In this lab you will learn how to:

 * Write a Pod configuration file
-* Create and delete Pods
+* Create and inspect Pods
 * Interact with Pods remotely using kubectl

 ## Tutorial: Creating Pods